 Why adopt a senior dog

-They are not as time-consuming as a puppy – you have more time to enjoy each other.
+Adult dogs have grown into their size, shape, and personality.
+They are not nearly as time-consuming as a puppy – So you have more time to enjoy each other.

-They are accustomed to human schedules so no nighttime feedings, potty breaks, or comforting.
+They are accustomed to human schedules so no night-time feedings, potty breaks, or comforting.

 Adopting an adult dog is a great way to save a life.